Extension of Lipschitz maps definable in Hensel minimal structures: Abstract

 \section{Abstract}

-In this paper, we establish a theorem on extension of Lipschitz maps definable in Hensel minimal, non-trivially valued fields $K$ of equi\-characteristic zero.
-It may be regarded as a definable, non-Archimedean, non-locally compact version of Kirszbraun's theorem.
+In this paper, we establish a theorem on extension of Lipschitz maps $f$ definable in Hensel minimal fields $K$.
+This may be regarded as a definable, non-Archimedean, non-locally compact version of Kirszbraun's extension theorem.
+We shall proceed with double induction with respect to the dimensions of the ambient space and of the domain of $f$.
+To this end, we introduce the concept of a definable open cell package with a skeleton which, along with the concept of a risometry, plays a key role in our induction procedure.